 Thinking about a visit to Burry Port?
 Here’s everything you need to know about this charming village…

-For the older inhabitants of Burry Port, the transformation from busy industrial harbour to holidaymaker’s playground must be nothing short of miraculous.
+For the older inhabitants of Burry Port, the transformation from the busy industrial harbour to a holidaymaker’s playground must be nothing short of miraculous.
 In fact, Burry Port did not exist until the 1850s, when the village grew up around the new harbour that was built to export the coal produced in the Gwendraeth valley.